 This result supports the intuitive idea that the basic categorical information is, at least in many cases, available for cognitive deployment from the first moment that a stimulus reaches awareness.
 In other words, it suggests that our awareness of categorical identity does not rely on making full-blown cognitive inferences that occur only after initial perceptual experience.
-This in turn might lend some tentative support to three systems model, insofar as it takes at least some forms of categorization of perceptual information to occur rapidly and automatically prior to the engagement of strictly cognitive mechanisms.
+This in turn might lend some tentative support to three kinds model, insofar as it takes at least some forms of categorization of perceptual information to occur rapidly and automatically prior to the engagement of strictly cognitive mechanisms.
 Note also that subjects' relative slowness in fine-grained identification tasks as compared to basic categorization tasks also suggest that the relevant kind of categorization involves the application of relative generic semantic categories ("dog", "guitar", "car", and so on).
-This suggests that the intermediate process of rapid perceptual categorization is somewhat limited
+This suggests that the intermediate process of rapid perceptual categorization is somewhat limited in its representational repertoire as compared to later cognitive processes, and marks a further functional distinction between perceptual categorization and cognition proper.

-&lt;sup>14 There is considerable further work in support of the CSTM hypothesis that I do not have space to discuss here.
-Two particularly interesting paradigms that explicitly invoke CSTM are (i) experiments that test subjects' ability to extract semantic information from complex arrays (Belke et al., 2008), and (ii) attentional blink paradigms that aim to detect subjects' representation of semantic mismatch in cases where they are not consciously aware of presented information (Luck, Vogel & Shapiro, 1996).
+&lt;sup>12 Two further interesting paradigms that explicitly invoke CSTM are (i) experiments that test subjects' ability to extract semantic information from complex arrays (Belke et al., 2008), and (ii) attentional blink paradigms that aim to detect subjects' representation of semantic mismatch in cases where they are not consciously aware of presented information (Luck, Vogel & Shapiro, 1996).